-- Identify and demonstrate practically the role of the design realisation departments in the theatre making process. - Demonstrate an ability to use models, visual references, working drawings and scale in the realisation of designs. - Demonstrate a range of basic skills and techniques in prop making, scenic construction and scenic art. - Use and maintain a range of tools and equipment. - Demonstrate a positive, safe, professional and inquisitive approach, with empathy for the creative process. - Use appropriate vocabulary and technical terminology. - Participate in group discussions and problem solving. - Consider the ethics and values of practice (sustainability).
+- Enable the student to identify and demonstrate practically the role of the design realisation departments in the theatre making process. - Enable the student to demonstrate an ability to use models, visual references, working drawings and scale in the realisation of designs. - Enable the student to demonstrate a range of basic skills and techniques in prop making, scenic construction and scenic art. - Enable the student to use and maintain a range of tools and equipment. - Enable the student to demonstrate a positive, safe, professional and inquisitive approach, with empathy for the creative process. - Enable the student to use appropriate vocabulary and technical terminology. - Enable the student to participate in group discussions and problem solving. - Enable the student to consider the ethics and values of practice (sustainability).

 - Research, analysis and interpretation of two and three-dimensional references

 - Scale and image transferral

 - Working with models

 - Tools and machinery

 - Materials and hardware

 - Construction techniques

 - Flats, treads, raised platforms

 - Sculpting, mould making & casting

 - Polystyrene carving

 - Colour theory and mixing

 - Paint consistencies and application

 - Key painting techniques

 - 3D illusion

 - Texture

 - Surfaces

 - Protective finishes

 - Group project

 - Health and Safety theory and practice

 - Production Activity